 Think of productive things that interest you, watch a show about it, and then put it into action.
 Watch a cooking show, and try out a recipe, watch documentaries about other countries and make a plan to travel, gardening, sports, art, the sky is your limit.

 Filter out your cable channels, get rid of any show that could tempt you later, get rid of any movies in the house that should not be watched.
-As we know, if you repent for something and are determined to change, the first step is to get rid of the items that caused your Iman to get weak in the first place, after you have done that, turn to Allah (glorified and exalted be He) and ask him to strengthen your heart against time wasters and that you did it purely for his sake so ask to keep you steadfast.
+As we know, if you repent for something and are determined to change, the first step is to get rid of the items that caused your Iman to get weak in the first place, after you have done that, turn to Allah and ask him to strengthen your heart against time wasters and that you did it purely for his sake so ask to keep you steadfast.
 If you do these things, I promise Insha’Allah you will see an improvement in Iman, productivity and happiness.

 Sadly, another thing that this Ummah has forgotten is what it means to pick up a book and read.
 Read inspiring stories from other Muslims and non-Muslims alike, read a book pertaining to your specific personal development, career or Islamic needs.
 Read a book for inspiration and boost your creativity.
 Reading is an activity that will engage your mind, whereas TV does not.